9431 Alderbury St, Cypress, CA 90630

 Types of Holistic Medicine Used in Rehab

-Holistic recovery methods incorporate new solutions or habits to address one\'s problems.
+Holistic recovery methods incorporate new solutions or habits to address one’s problems.
 Holistic medicine focuses on creating healthy practices and thoughts, which in turn can replace unhealthy actions.
-Holistic practices may be an effective tool to fight addiction and encourage recovery when used alongside medical assistance, prescriptions, counseling, etc. Holistic treatments for addictions include:
+Holistic practices may be an effective tool to fight addiction and encourage recovery when used alongside medical assistance, prescriptions, counseling, etc. Holistic treatment for addictions include:

-- Fitness: a lack of exercise can lead to a higher risk of anxiety and depression.
-Studies have shown that activity can help maintain both physical and mental health.4
+A lack of exercise can lead to a higher risk of anxiety and depression.
+Studies have shown that activity can help maintain both physical and mental health.

-- Diet and nutrition: eating healthy and balanced meals during recovery can lead to better health overall.3
+Eating healthy and balanced meals during recovery can lead to better health overall.

-- Life skills therapy: helps teach clients to be self-sufficient when recovering from addiction.
-Life skills therapy increases independence by teaching essential everyday skills such as cooking, cleaning, budgeting, exercising, healthy dieting, job searching, relationship building, and good communication.6
+Helps teach clients to be self-sufficient when recovering from addiction.
+Life skills therapy increases independence by teaching essential everyday skills such as cooking, cleaning, budgeting, exercising, healthy dieting, job searching, relationship building, and good communication.

-- Neurofeedback: refers to a reward-based system where one can train the brain to recognize negative brainwave patterns.
+Refers to a reward-based system where one can train the brain to recognize negative brainwave patterns.
 Through neurofeedback, one can replace the adverse brainwaves with balanced and positive brain activity.
-With practice, neurofeedback can help break the negative emotional cycle and reduce unhealthy coping mechanisms.5
+With practice, neurofeedback can help break the negative emotional cycle and reduce unhealthy coping mechanisms.

 How Effective is Holistic Medicine in Rehab?